Using the Crisis as an Opportunity

 “It’s not the time for strategists, it’s the time for tacticians.”

-– Dr. Mark Mette, Member of the executive board, 3Pagen GmbH
+– Dr. Mark Mette, member of the executive board at 3Pagen

 Constant, short-term changes in market conditions nowadays forbid to only persist with tried-and-tested strategies that had been planned for the long run.
 Instead, we recommend trying to use the corona crisis as an opportunity and would like to give an example of how to do this.

 Due to the first corona lockdown in spring 2020, a fashion retailer that generated most of its revenue through the store-based business was suddenly faced with significantly less revenue in this period.
 So the challenge arose to keep the sales as high as possible through its online business.
 Using quickly set-up predictive models from the CrossEngage Customer Prediction Platform (CPP), the fashion retail company was able to identify a customer target group that had previously only bought from stationary stores, but for whom there was nevertheless a high affinity for online purchases.

 So, the fashion retail company sent out print mailings to this target group offering the possibilities of online purchases with a voucher.
 After evaluation, it turned out that the campaign generated a lift of + 69 % on conversion and + 135 % on contact value compared to a control group.

 What happened?
 First of all, actions were taken very quickly here – and a tactic was implemented, not a strategy.
 It was possible to convert single-channel customers into multi-channel customers.
 This goal also existed in the company before the corona crisis, but it was the crisis that forced the responsible people to act quickly.
 It was particularly pleasing that these new multi-channel customers generated significantly more sales than before, even after the first lockdown.